blata-tech/blata-ui-1000/DNS_CONFIGURATION.md

 ```
 Type: CNAME
 Name: api
-Target: [Railway will provide this - something like: backend-production-xxxx.up.railway.app]
+Target: [Your backend deployment URL - e.g., from Heroku, Vercel, or other service]
 TTL: 3600
 ```